Industry: Water Treatment

 The most important benefit of demand response is that it can be easily implemented by EMWD—without requiring major changes or affecting its core mission of providing clean water to its constituents.
-Under the program terms, EMWD can choose to participate in a dispatch at varying levels by choosing to run its equipment at lower levels or shutting them down completely.
-And it always has the option of manually restarting whenever it needs to.
+Under the program terms, EMWD can choose to participate in a dispatch at varying levels by either running equipment at lower levels or shutting them down completely, and always has the option of manually restarting when necessary.

 A Professional DR Partner